Viren070/guides/docs/stremio/03_guide.md

     - `Priority foreign language`: Torrentio defaults to pulling English audio content regardless of origin source, so only change this if you prefer another language to display first.
     - `Exclude qualities`: If checked, the quality types selected will be excluded and suppressed from your search results.
 I only exclude *screener, CAM* and *Unknown* sources, therefore the only boxes I have checked are *screener, CAM* and *Unknown*.
 If you have slower internet or your devices aren’t capable of playing 4k content, you may want to exclude 4K sources.
     - `Max results per quality`: I leave this blank to obtain all results.
-    - `Debrid provider`: Choose your Debrid provider
+    - `Debrid provider`: Choose your Debrid provider if you are using one.
+If not, skip the rest of the options.
     - `API Key`: Click *find it here* or create it here.
 This will link to RD or AD displaying your API key.
 Copy that and paste it into Torrentio.
     - `Debrid options`
         - `Don't show download to debrid`: These links will be displayed with a [RD Download] in front of them.
 These are torrents that were found but not downloaded to the Debrid’s servers.
 Clicking this link sends a request to your Debrid provider to start downloading that torrent.
 Clicking it poses no risk to you.
 I leave this unchecked.